 Giving a massage is as simple as setting the mood (lighting on some candles, maybe even turning on some James Blake) and communicating with your partner what kind of pressure they want and where.
 It can lead to sex or not; a massage in itself is an intimate act, after all.
 Either way, it will help reduce stress, improve physical and emotional wellbeing, and even make your relationship even stronger—here’s why.

-There’s a reason why, when you’re overwhelmed by deadlines or dealing with a particularly stressful situation, you feel like all you really want is for someone to dig their hands into the tensest portions of your back.
-Massage is a powerful tool for fighting stress, with a demonstrated ability to decrease cortisol (aka, the stress hormone) and increase parasympathetic nervous system activity (which basically results in the opposite of an anti-fight-or-flight reaction).
+There’s a reason why, when you’re overwhelmed by deadlines or dealing with a particularly stressful situation, you feel like all you want is for someone to dig their hands into the tensest portions of your back.
+A massage is a powerful tool for fighting stress and anxiety, with a demonstrated ability to decrease cortisol (aka, the stress hormone) and increase parasympathetic nervous system activity (which results in the opposite of an anti-fight-or-flight reaction).
 Stress can reduce libido, after all, so a treatment that combats the physical effects of stress is bound to make getting it on a little easier.

 It’s not just the recipient of a massage that reaps all the benefits.
 One 2017 British study showed that when couples completed a three-week massage course, their physical emotional wellbeing, as well as their relationship satisfaction improved—and this was equally true for those both giving and receiving.
 This finding led researchers to recommend massage as a regular part of a couple’s routine; getting rubbed the right way is a very good thing.